puremourning/vimspector/docs/configuration.md

 The usage pattern is to hit `<F5>`, enter `host` (the host where your app runs), `account` (the account it runs under), and `port` (a port that will be opened on the remote host).
+Vimspector also supports exec'ing into Docker run containers with `container` (the container name or id your app is running in).
 Vimspector then orchestrates the various tools to set you up.

 ```json